Viktor Rydberg &

 THE DISCOVERY of NEW EVIDENCE

 The original letters have since been found in the Norwegian Library of Letter Collections in Linköping.
 As detailed in her 2018 book Dialog eller dynamit: Viktor Rydberg och August Strindberg-förtryckets fiender, Professor Emeritus Birthe Sjöberg of the University of Lund, following a tip from city archivist Åke Carlsson, succeeded in locating all originals to the copied letters in May 2017.
 The originals were not "deliberately destroyed".
 Instead, they have been preserved with care, as Rudolf Ström attests in a letter to Rydberg, dated October 26, 1892, how his "warm children's soul was attached" to Rydberg, "the first real friend I acquired".
-He continues: "Your gentle, loving letters to me bear with it the most beautiful testimony, letters, which are now envied by my dear little wife." [”Dina sednare, kärleksfulla bref till mig bära därom det skönaste vittnesbörd, bref, som numera med afundsjuk ömhet bevaras af min kära, lilla hustru.” ]
+He continues: "Your subsequent affectionate letters to me bear the most beautiful testimony thereof, letters which are now preserved with envious tenderness by my dear, little wife."
+[Dina sednare, kärleksfulla bref till mig bära därom det skönaste vittnesbörd, bref, som numera med afundsjuk ömhet bevaras af min kära, lilla hustru. ]

 Rudolf Ström (born 1842) died in 1913, and in 1937, Abela Hallin, the aunt of Rudolf Ström's wife Abela Wallenberg, donated the well-preserved letters to Stiftsbiblioteket in Linköping.
 The envelopes are postmarked "Gothenburg" plus the date, but the stamps have been cut off.
 There are remnants of sealing wax on the back.
 They are addressed to "The student Mr. Rudolf Ström, Linköping, Bleckenstad".
 For a time, Rydberg added the name Gustaf and wrote: "The student Mr. Gustaf Rudolf Ström, Linköping, Bleckenstad".
 When Rudolf moved to Stockholm, the letters were addressed to "Student at the Institute of Technology, Mr. Rudolf Ström, Stockholm".